 Check the complete packing list for Spiti valley here .

 AMS is a common disorder affecting individuals who are on an ascent.
 While mild symptoms include loss of appetite and difficulty to sleep, severe symptoms can range from swelling of face and hands to breathing problems.
 For this reason, it is recommended to spare at least 7 days to tour the valley which will allow you to ascend gradually.

 So even if you start experiencing symptoms you can take rest for the time being and continue with your exploration the following day.

 Although intake of sufficient fluids can ease the discomfort, if the symptoms get severe you have no other solution other than taking sufficient rest.
 To understand more about AMS , you can read our blog on AMS and what precautionary measure to take.

 Apart from gorgeous landscapes what makes Spiti a hidden treasure is its possession of Buddhist monasteries, glaciers-Bada Shigri, and Chota Sighri and Pin Valley National Park.

 Till the present day, this valley is considered to be a remote tourism destination, the accommodations here are not advanced like the lower Himalayas.
 Although there are a few numbers of luxurious hotels and resorts opened over here for the convenience of the guests, water shortage and erratic electricity might be a problem, owing to it being a desert.
 Most of the stays being budgeted hotels and homestays, run by the local community.

-If you decide to go for a road trip to Spiti you can also opt for home-stays as this would be a budget-friendly option.
+If you decide to go for a shorted Spiti Road Trip i.e. from Manali you can also opt for home-stays as this would be a budget-friendly option.
 So, don’t wait anymore – an exhilarating trip to this desert valley is waiting for you!